 How and where can I make Tax Payments?

-Payments may be made in person, in the drop box on the front door of the Municipal Building, or by mail.
+Payments may be made in person, dropped in the drop box on the front door of the Municipal Building, by mail, through your personal online banking system or online on the Borough’s website Stanhopenj.gov .
+You can pay your bill on the website with a credit card or electronic check.
+Please note there are convenience fees charged associated with the online payments.
+These fees are not collected by Stanhope Borough, but by the company that provides the online service.
 Your cancelled check is your receipt.
 If you cannot come to the tax office, and wish to have a receipt, mail your entire tax bill with payment and a self addressed stamped envelope.

 If I lose my property tax bill, can I get another copy?

 Property Tax bills are mailed out once per year, usually in mid-July, with (4) coupons attached.
 All property tax bills can be used to make payments, but note that when your mortgage pays for your taxes on your behalf, your bill will be imprinted: For Advice Only.